faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

        asyncio.run(main())
       ```

-9. To save the changes made to the file, right-click on the file from the left pane and hit **Save**
+9. To save the changes made to the file, right-click on the file from the left pane and hit **Save**.

 ### Task 6: Run your application